José Ángel Crespo: Aston Villa

 On 27 July 2015, Aston Villa completed the signing of Crespo from Córdoba on a three-year deal for an undisclosed fee.
 He made his only appearance in the Premier League on 3 October, starting in a 0–1 home defeat to Stoke City.

 Having made only one more appearance in the Football League Cup, Crespo joined Rayo Vallecano on 20 January 2016, on a six-month loan.

 PAOK

 In early July 2016, Crespo signed a three-year contract with PAOK FC, for a nominal fee.
 In one of his first games on 18 August, he scored in a 3–0 win at FC Dinamo Tbilisi to make the Europa League group stage.
-His first season in Thessaloniki ended with a Cup victory, as a 2–1 victory over AEK Athens F.C. ended 14 years of drought.
+His first season in Thessaloniki ended with cup conquest, as a 2–1 victory over AEK Athens F.C. ended 14 years of drought.

 Crespo scored his first goal in the Super League Greece on 2 December 2017, in a 3–0 away win against Xanthi FC.
 The following campaign, PAOK won the double to end 35 years without a league title.
 A fourth cup conquest in 2021 made him the most successful player in the club's history.